Cancer Antigen 19-9

 Cancer antigen 19-9 (CA 19-9) is a protein that exists on the surface of certain cancer cells.
 CA 19-9 does not cause cancer; rather, it is shed by the tumor cells and can be detected by laboratory tests in blood and sometimes other body fluids.
 This test measures the level of CA19-9.

 Since CA 19-9 can be measured in blood, it is useful as a tumor marker to follow the course of the cancer.
 CA 19-9 is elevated in about 70% to 95% of people with advanced pancreatic cancer.
-(Read more on the Test tab of this article and in the Pancreatic Cancer article.)
+(Read more in the "How is the test used?" section under Common Questions and in the Pancreatic Cancer article.)

 However, CA 19-9 may also be elevated in other cancers, conditions, and diseases such as: gallbladder and bile duct cancers (cholangiocarcinoma), colorectal cancer, gastric cancers, ovarian cancer, lung cancer, liver cancer, bile duct obstruction (e.g., gallstones), pancreatitis, cystic fibrosis, thyroid disease, and liver disease.
 Small amounts of CA 19-9 are present in the blood of healthy people.
 Since CA 19-9 is not specific for pancreatic cancer, it cannot be used by itself for screening or diagnosis.

 The European Group on Tumor Markers (EGTM) and National Comprehensive Cancer Network (NCCN) recommend use of CA 19-9 as a tumor marker for pancreatic cancer in addition to other tests and examinations to diagnose and monitor the disease.